Latest Updates

 It’s a powerful remote desktop solution that works greatly for individuals and businesses.
 LogMeIn Pro has a remote control, password management, multi-monitor display, and 1 TB storage in all plans.

-This service is pricey compared to other options.
-Individual plans start at $30/month, small companies can get Power Users plan for $70/month for 5 computers, medium size companies can sign into the Small Businesses plan for $129/month for 10 computers.
+This service is pricey compared to the free alternative to LogMeIn Rescue.
+Individual plans start at $30/month, small companies can get the Power Users plan for $70/month for 5 computers, and medium-sized companies can sign into the Small Businesses plan for $129/month for 10 computers.

 Pros